Acleris ferrugana

-The wingspan is 14–18 mm.
+pale ochreous to deep reddish-ochreous, darker-strigulated, sometimes strewn with blackish dots; tufts slight; two costal spots before and beyond middle and one in middle of disc grey, brownish, red-brown, or blackish.
+Hindwings whitish-grey, towards apex darker or grey-strigulated.The larva is pale green; dorsal line darker; head black or brown, plate of 2 more or less black.

 It is a very variable species.
 Some forms are very similar to Acleris notana and the two can only separated by examination of the genitalia.
 Julius von Kennel provides a full description.

 Adults are on wing in July and again in September and October.
 The second generation overwinters and reappears in spring.

 The larvae feed on Quercus species.
-They feed from within a spinning between the leaves of their host plant.